JonsPool/Poolvarme/README.md

 ### I want to modify the script and/or the HTML endpoint.
 How do I do that?

-In order to reduce RAM usage on the Shelly, the script uses a process that compresses the HTML of the endpoint view and merges this compressed version into the script source code.
-If you want to change the script or the HTML view, you need use this process as well.
+In order to reduce RAM usage on the Shelly, the script uses a build script that compresses the HTML of the Web UI and merges this compressed version into the script source code.
+If you want to change the script or the Web UI, you need use this process as well.

-First, make sure that you have `Node.js` installed on your machine (any recent version will do).
+First, make sure that you have `Node.js` installed (any recent version will do).
+Then, clone the
-Then, clone the repository:
+repository:

 ```
 git clone https://github.com/towiat/spotelly